affjljoo3581/Expanda/README.md

 input-files         =
     --expanda.ext.wikipedia     src/wiki.xml.bz2
 ```
-Current directory structure of `workspace` should be as follows:
+The current directory structure of `workspace` should be as follows:
 ```
 workspace
 ├── src